US takes aim at EU's Russia pipeline and China trade pact

 "Nord Stream 2 sanctions packages [must] be accelerated to meet the urgency of the moment," they said.

-A Russian ship is currently racing to lay the last few kilometres of the Baltic Sea pipeline, but Nord Stream 2 also needs other business services to operate, and US sanctions have already forced Norwegian certification company DNV GL and insurers Zurich Insurance and Munich Re to walk away.
+A Russian ship is currently laying the last few kilometres of the pipeline in the Baltic Sea.

+But Nord Stream 2 also needs other business services to function and US sanctions have already prompted Norwegian certification company DNV GL and insurers Zurich Insurance and Munich Re, among 16 other firms, to walk away.

-Meanwhile, China's health minister Huang Runqiu held talks on climate change with EU officials, including European Commission vice-president Frans Timmermans, some EU states, and the US on Tuesday as if there was no diplomatic crisis.
+Meanwhile, China's health minister, Huang Runqiu, held video-talks on climate change with EU officials, including European Commission vice president Frans Timmermans, some EU states, and the US on Tuesday as if there was no diplomatic crisis.

 Red line?

-But if Beijing wanted to dial down tension, then taking back its sanctions on MEPs and their families, who were also blacklisted, could be a red line for the CAI.
+But if Beijing wanted to dial down tension, then taking back its sanctions on MEPs and their families, who were also blacklisted, could be a red line on for the investment treaty.

 "What I hope is that diplomacy will find a way of de-escalating ...
 We need to build some trust, for the moment there is none between the parties," Iuliu Winkler, a Romanian MEP from the centre-right 'EPP' group, the largest one in the EU Parliament, told the Financial Times newspaper on Wednesday.